EthyMoney/TsukiBot/common/commands.md

 TsukiBot uses Discord **slash commands**.
 To run any command, type `/` in a channel, pick **TsukiBot** from the list, and Discord will show every command along with its inputs and descriptions.
 All commands and their options are listed below for reference.

+Most coin inputs **autocomplete** as you type: start typing a ticker or name and the bot suggests matching coins ranked by market cap, which saves guessing at which of several coins sharing a symbol you meant.

 To resolve permissions issues, kick the bot and add it back using [THIS INVITE LINK](https://discordapp.com/oauth2/authorize?client_id=506918730790600704&scope=bot&permissions=268823664) and keep the requested permissions checked.
 These permissions are **REQUIRED** for the bot to work correctly.
 If you need help, join the support server using the link at the bottom of this page.

 <br>